roine/form_process/README.md

 #MY FORM PROCESS#

+First, go get the the files using the following command line

+	curl get.jdemont.com/form_process | sh

 First of all, you need to change the following informations into the DbProcess class by your own informations:
 - __HOST__